NilsPils06/D-SH/README.md

 There are 3 main ways to use the D-SH dashboard.

 ### Build and use locally
-First you need to build the project using cmake.
-I recommend adding a build folder before building.
-Then you can immediatly use the project inside the build folder.
+First you need to build the project using CMake.
+I recommend creating a build folder before building.
+Then you can immediately use the project inside the build folder.
 ```bash
 mkdir build
 cd build